ChatBees/chatbees-python-client/README.md

 # chatbees-python-client
-Python client for [ChatBees](http://chatbees.ai), a fully-managed, cloud-native AI assistant platform.
+Python client for [ChatBees](http://www.chatbees.ai), a Serverless Chat Platform for your knowledge base.
+ChatBees provides simple and scalable APIs, enabling you to craft a LLM app in mere minutes.

 ChatBees is currently in <ins>**public alpha**</ins>.
 We're actively improving the product and releasing new features, and we'd love to hear your feedback!